chillwei/Thyerlab_omega/README.md

     --nopt_runs 5
 ```

-#### Modify arguments with commandline
+#### Modify arguments with command line
 OMEGA uses a config to set various runtime parameters.
-Any of these can be passed as commandline arguments that override the default config values.
+Any of these can be passed as command line arguments that override the default config values.
 For example, the below code updates the number of GG sites per subpool from 50 to 70 without modifying the config.
 For a full explanation of OMEGA parameters, please see Options.
 ```
 python ./code/omega.py --config configs/test_install.yml \
     --njunctions 70